Griefed/ServerPackCreator/README.md

     1. Replace the file in `server-files` with your own!
 9. **Create a ZIP-archive of your server pack**
 11. **GUI to fully configure and run ServerPackCreator**
-    1. Load existing config
+    1. Load existing config.
-    2. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary
+    2. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary.
-    3. Logs from last run in separate tabs
+    3. Logs from last run in separate tabs.
-    4. Set a suffix for the server pack to be generated
+    4. Set a suffix for the server pack to be generated.
     5. And much more!
-12. !!!NOT YET FULLY IMPLEMENTED!!!**Webservice providing a web-frontend to configure, generate and download server packs.**
+12. !!!NOT YET FULLY IMPLEMENTED!!!**Webservice providing a web-frontend to configure, generate and download server packs**
     1. Generate a server pack from a projectID and fileID combination.
     2. All generated server packs available for download by everyone.
     3. Admin-area to edit some configurations, like the list of clientside-only mods, whether regeneration of server packs is allowed, reading the log file(s), enabling/disabling installed addons, etc.